shazzil/Automating-Threat-Investigation-Using-Splunk-and-n8n/README.md

   name: SOC IOC Enrichment Pipeline v2
   platform: n8n
   description: >
-    This workflow ingests security alerts through either a manual trigger or a webhook, optionally performs a search job, normalizes the results, checks for valid IOCs, enriches them via VirusTotal, and sends the same data to an AI Agent for analyst-level reasoning and explanation.
+    This workflow is part of an active development project focused on automating threat analysis using Splunk and n8n.
+It ingests security alerts through either a manual trigger or a webhook, optionally performs a search job, normalizes the results, checks for valid IOCs, enriches them via VirusTotal, and sends the same data to an AI Agent for analyst-level reasoning and explanation.

   version_changes:
     - IF node now processes multiple items (batch IOC handling)